Traditional LIfe in China: Ruling

 A particular shade of yellow was reserved for the clothes of members of the imperial family and only the emperor himself was permitted to display a set of twelve ancient and rather puzzling motifs on his robes.
 The twelve imperial symbols were the sun, moon, stars, mountains, dragon, pheasant, the fu pattern, axe, two sacrificial cups were representations of monkeys and tigers, water weed, fire and grain.
 They are often small and hard to pick out.
 The clothes the emperor wore were laid down by law.
 Pictures of his formal outfits, along with other imperial regalia, were set out in a guide.
 This guide even includes six different raincoats and sou'westers.

-From Ming shi or Ming history, published in the early eighteenth century but based on sixteenth century sources, translated by Craig Clunas and quoted in Clunas, C, Superfluous Things: Material Culture and Social Status in Early Modern China, Polity Press, 1991, p149
+Status symbols, 1587, from Ming shi or Ming history, published in the early eighteenth century but based on sixteenth century sources, translated by Craig Clunas and quoted in Superfluous Things: Material Culture and Social Status in Early Modern China, Polity Press, 1991.

 The throne of emperor Qianlong (right), who ruled from 1736 to 1795, was almost certainly commissioned for the Tuanhe Travelling Palace in the Nan Haisi (Southern Ponds) hunting park immediately south of Beijing.
 The palace was one of several temporary abodes of the emperors of the Qing dynasty.